superseriousbusiness/gotosocial/README.md

   <img src="./docs/assets/sloth.png" width="300"/>
 </p>

 **GoToSocial is still [ALPHA SOFTWARE](https://en.wikipedia.org/wiki/Software_release_life_cycle#Alpha)**.
 It is already deployable and useable, and it federates cleanly with many other Fediverse servers (not yet all).
 However, many things are not yet implemented, and there are plenty of bugs!
-We foresee entering beta somewhere in 2023.
+We foresee entering beta around the beginning of 2024.

 Documentation is at [docs.gotosocial.org](https://docs.gotosocial.org).
 You can skip straight to the API documentation [here](https://docs.gotosocial.org/en/latest/api/swagger/).
 To build from source, check the [CONTRIBUTING.md](./CONTRIBUTING.md) file.